DynamicApproach/Shank-Project/Docs/ICSI 311 Assignment 6 – More on Functions.md

 Create a new set of classes: `InterpreterDataType`, `IntDataType`, `FloatDataType`.

-The first is an abstract base class.
-It is it's own parent.
-It declares a ToString and a FromString:
+The first is an abstract _base_ class.
+It is _it's own parent_.
+It declares a ToString and a
+FromString:

         public abstract String ToString();
         public abstract void FromString(String input); // sets the value of the data type by parsing the string